 Pecan Leaf Blotch Info

-As the disease progresses, by mid-summer, black raised dots can be seen in the leaf spots.
+As the disease progresses, by midsummer black raised dots can be seen in the leaf spots.
 This is a result of wind and rain whisking away the fungal spores.
 The spotting then runs together to form larger, shiny black blotches.
 Small leaflets may also develop spots and drop from the tree.

 Pecan Leaf Blotch Control

 The leaf blotch fungus is able to overwinter in fallen leaves.
-A good practice for controlling the disease is to clean up leaves prior to winter or remove the old fallen foliage in early spring just as the frost is thawing.
+A good practice for controlling the disease is to clean up leaves before winter sets in and remove the old fallen foliage in early spring just as the frost is thawing.